 Changing the date of 'Australia day' is a small gesture compared to the intriguing future Aboriginal people are offering the Australian Government and the broader nation with a Treaty.

-I invite Australians to recognise 'Australia Day' for what it is, a painful reminder of the denial (and worse celebration) of the continued unjust and ruthless oppression of the Aboriginal people and country through colonisation.
+I invite Australians to consider 'Australia Day' a painful reminder of the denial and worse celebration of the continued unjust and ruthless oppression of the Aboriginal people and country through colonisation.
+Celebrating the day that marks the 'discovery' of Australia dismisses the beginning of a genocide of the worlds most ancient people and continuous culture.

-Yet despite this, Aboriginal people have been offering the undeserved (because we were not invited) acceptance that we are here now and only restorative pathway to liberation to its best extent, through a Treaty.
+Despite this, Aboriginal people have been offering the undeserved (because we were not invited) acceptance that we are here now and only restorative pathway to the liberation of Aboriginals from oppression to its best extent, is through a Treaty.

-A formal recognition of their unfortunate position of being brutally and callously conquered by the commonwealth, also offers promise for a recognition that we now have the opportunity to become a post colonial country.
+A formal recognition of their original ownership to country also offers promise for a recognition that we now have the opportunity to become a post colonial nation.

 Instead of celebrating and legalising policies that are made for and on behalf of Aboriginal people, they deserve full agency through the Treaty to represent their own interests.

-A Treaty has the potential to create a cultural shift that values life restorative links with Aboriginals and Torres Strait Islanders through forgiveness of our colonial mistakes to become closer to people and country.
+A Treaty has the potential to create a cultural shift that values life restorative links with Aboriginals and Torres Strait Islanders through accountability for our colonial mistakes to become closer to Aboriginal people and country.

-When we give colonial values power by adhering to its abusive beliefs, laws and values we will see celebrations of Australia Day (imagine if Germany day was the day of the first mass extermination of Jewish people?).
-We over identify with the abusers and cant see the abuse and the system they created to oppress.
+When we give colonial values power by adhering to its abusive beliefs, laws and values we will see celebrations like those of Australia Day, imagine if Germany day was the day of the first mass extermination of Jewish people?.
+We over identify with the abusers by continuing glorification of theft and murder and cant see the abuse and the system they created to oppress.

 Riddle: What's better than sorry -but I can't change the past?